Joonsoo-C/LOBO_CHATBOT_02/replit.md

   * Strengthened language instruction with "CRITICAL LANGUAGE REQUIREMENT" directive
   * Converted Korean personality instructions to English to avoid language conflicts
   * AI now consistently responds in the user's selected language across all chatbot types
+- June 20, 2025.
+Updated AI response language policy per user request:
+  * Modified system to always respond in Korean regardless of UI language selection
+  * Separated UI language (multilingual) from AI response language (Korean only)
+  * This ensures consistent Korean communication while maintaining multilingual interface
+  * AI agents now always use Korean for responses even when UI is in other languages
 ```

 ## User Preferences